 - Schedule those activities on your calendar

-- Also schedule time for family, friends, relaxation, reading, etc.
+- Also schedule a time for family, friends, relaxation, reading, etc.

 If you think people will call you a control freak, don’t worry.
 I’ve also met the people who claim they have empty calendars.
 They’re full of shit.
 Every happy and well-off person allocates time to their top priorities.